Living in Istanbul

 KU has several campuses in Istanbul and around Turkey.
-Academic faculty buildings, university administration, accommodation and student life are housed on Main and West Campus which are both located in Sariyer, Istanbul.
-This is almost the northwestern most spot in Istanbul overlooking both Black Sea and the Sea of Marmara.
-The West Campus is mainly a residential facility comprising undergraduate dorms, indoor swimming pool, cafeterias, health center, gymnasium and cue sports such as pool, foosball, Ping-Pong etc. Everything else is on Main Campus, aka Rumelifeneri Campus (RFK on shuttle schedule etc.).
+Academic faculty buildings, university administration, accommodation and student life are housed on the Main and West Campuses, located in Sariyer, Istanbul.
+This is almost the most northwestern spot in Istanbul overlooking both the Black Sea and the Sea of Marmara.
+The West Campus is mainly a residential facility comprising of undergraduate dorms, indoor swimming pool, cafeterias, health center, gymnasium and cue sports such as pool, foosball, Ping-Pong etc. Everything else, including all academic buildings, is on Main Campus, aka Rumelifeneri Campus (RFK on shuttle schedule etc.).
 Classes, cafés, eateries, academic and administrative departments, main campus dorms and all recreational facilities are on RFK.

 Access to Campus

 There are free and paid shuttle services to and from campus for various destinations.
 Except for West Campus shuttles, all other shuttles operate on a paid basis.
 No cash exchange is allowed, you must obtain a refill card which you load money into and use it for shuttles’ tap card readers.
 See below for instructions on how to do this.

 Free West Campus Shuttles schedule (only KU community with a valid ID): www.ogs.ku.edu.tr/west